zifeo/artificial-neural-networks/README.md

 Throughout the semester, we will use [Keras](https://keras.io) with its [Tensorflow](https://www.tensorflow.org) backend in pratical exercices and mini-projects.
 Due to the differences between platforms, we provide an all-in-one docker notebook image in two flavours.
 In case you own a [CUDA-enabled gpu](https://developer.nvidia.com/cuda-gpus) on GNU/Linux you can take advantage of the `gpu` version, otherwise the `cpu` version will do the job.

-Although we do not support it, you can as well create your own setup using local installations or [virtualenv](https://virtualenv.pypa.io/en/stable/).
+Although we do not support it, you can as well create your own setup using local packages or [virtualenv](https://virtualenv.pypa.io/en/stable/).
 However your assignements should run fine with the same configuration and within the image:

 - python==3.5
 - Keras==2.1.4